auth0/express-openid-connect/V2_MIGRATION_GUIDE.md

 ## Custom Session Handling

-The ability to add custom session stores to the SDK using `appSession: false` has been removed but could be added back in a later release.
+The ability to add custom session stores to the SDK using `appSession: false` has been removed but could be added back in a later release (**Note:** Custom session stores have been added to [v2.3.0](https://github.com/auth0/express-openid-connect/releases/tag/v2.3.0).
+See [the docs](https://auth0.github.io/express-openid-connect/interfaces/sessionconfigparams.html#store) or [an example](./EXAMPLES.md#9-use-a-custom-session-store)).